klokan/closure-library-plovr-hello-world-skeletons/README.md

 Closure Library Skeletons: Plovr Hello World<br />
 ============================================<br />

-This repository contains varius skeletons used for development with Closure Library, Compiler and Plovr.
+This repository contains varius skeletons used for development with Closure Library, Compiler and Plovr.<br />
 It helps beginners to start.<br />

 To put your script in the workbench with Plovr up your sleeve, instructions for Mac OS X below.<br />